rtoal/astro/README.md

 ### Grammar

-We’re using a notation in which rules are to be interpreted as in PEGs and capitalized variables implicitly can have spaces between components in the definition.
-The character set is Unicode, with letter being any Unicode letter and digit standing for the characters U+0030 to U+0039, inclusive.
+In this grammar notation, capitalized variables implicitly can have spaces between components in the definition.
+The character set is Unicode, with the predefined variable `letter` being any Unicode letter and `digit` standing for the characters U+0030 to U+0039, inclusive.

 ```
 Program    → Statement+